eleinah/paclean/README.md

 3. Use the arrow keys to move around, `Tab` to switch focus between panes, and `Space`/`Enter` to make a selection

 `Ctrl+Q` can be used to quit.

----

-<sub> *I will be evolving this project by rewriting it in Go and giving it a different name - stay tuned!
-More functionality and speed!* </sub>